Babchi Seed Oil Health and Beauty Benefits

 Therapeutic Uses of Babchi Seed Oil

-3. For a Skin Burn: First note that for a burn you should put the affected area under cold running water for a minimum of 2 minutes.
-Two minutes sounds like a short time but when you are under the tap, make sure you stay the full 120 seconds.
+- For Burns: First note that for a burn you should put the affected area under cold running water for a minimum of 2 minutes.
 After that, apply lavender essential oil diluted into aloe vera gel.
-Or, just plain aloe vera gel.
-And then apply the aloe vera every hour or so for the next day.
+Or, just plain aloe vera gel every hour or so for the next day.
 And a few days later you can apply babchi seed oil diluted into a simple carrier oil such as coconut, sunflower, sesame or almond with a few drops of omega–rich rosehip, tamanu, marula, cacacy, avocado, or argan oil.

-7. Upper Respiratory Conditions: Add to steams and inhale for better respiratory health.
+- Upper Respiratory Conditions: Add to steams and inhale.
 Inhale a mixture of 1 drop of peppermint essential oil and 2 drops of babchi seed oil in a steam inhalation.
+Or Massage back, throat and chest with 1 drop of babchi seed oil diluted in a vaporizing ointment.
+And to prevent respiratory infections add 2 drops of babchi seed oil to a warm bath.

-9. Lower a Fever: Massage the soles of the feet with a mixture of 1 drop of cajeput essential oil and 2 drops of babchi seed oil diluted into 2 ml of coconut oil.
+- Lower a Fever: Massage the soles of the feet with a mixture of 1 drop of cajuput essential oil and 2 drops of babchi seed oil diluted into 2 ml of coconut oil.

 Note: If you’d like to add essential oils, a good rule of thumb is: to every 30ml of carrier oils you can add a total of 6–10 drops of essential oil.